vigetlabs/microcosm/docs/api/provider.md

 ## Props

-- `app`: An instance of Microcosm (or a class that extends from it).
+- `repo`: An instance of Microcosm (or a class that extends from it).
 - `children`: A single child component.
 The root of your component tree.

 ## Examples